-If the Company commercializes CHS-0214, its etanercept biosimilar product, in the United States, the Company will be required to refund a portion of the milestone payments received from Baxalta as specified in the Second Amendment.
-A portion of each of the \$130.0 million milestone payments would be subject to refund.
-The Company concluded that the payments that contain potentially reimbursable amounts to Baxalta are not for substantive milestones under the relevant accounting guidance, since the guidance does not allow the substantive milestone components of a payment to be bifurcated from non-substantive milestone components.
-Therefore, the Company will record the portion of the contingent payment that contains the claw-back feature as a liability for the potential reimbursement of such funds to Baxalta until the earlier to occur of: (1) expiration of the license agreement pursuant to its terms in August 2023, (2) the earlier termination of the license agreement, or (3) the determination, pursuant to the terms of the license agreement, of the third party to commercialize CHS-0214 in the U.S. This liability is included in the contingent liability to collaborator on the condensed consolidated balance sheets.
-The portion of the milestone payment that does not contain the claw-back feature will be recorded as deferred revenue and recognized as license revenue on a straight-line basis over the remaining estimated performance period.
-The Company determined that there is no other method that is more appropriate than the straight-line method of revenue recognition for this agreement given there is no discernable pattern of performance under the arrangement.
+Under the Baxalta Agreement, the Company received an upfront payment of \$30.0 million and was eligible to receive up to \$335.3 million in contingent payments.
+If the Company commercialized CHS-0214, its etanercept biosimilar product, in the United States, the Company would have been required to refund a portion of the milestone payments received from Baxalta.
+Therefore, the Company recorded the portion of the contingent payments that contained the claw-back feature as a liability and would have continued to record such liability until the earlier of: (1) expiration of the license agreement pursuant to its terms in August 2023, (2) the earlier termination of the license agreement, or (3) the determination, pursuant to the terms of the license agreement, of the third party to commercialize CHS-0214 in the U.S. This liability was included in the contingent liability to collaborator on the condensed consolidated balance sheet.